Setheum-Labs/setheum-docs/learn/governance/governance-guide.md

 We are watching closely good practices and tools for documenting governance proposals, gathering opinions and debates, publishing voting result and execution status etc. As an example, [Polkassembly](https://kusama.polkassembly.io/) seems to be good place to start, and we might consider integrating or using similar approach for the Setheum governance.

+#### Phase II: Coming soon...
+The governance model will improve and be more decentralised overtime.

 ### Under Discussion & Development

 * Setheum Will have a dedicated LaunchPad and LaunchPad Council to help launch projects in Setheum and add their tokens to SetSwap.